 4. Equip your team with some basic blogging guidelines

-Before your team starts writing (or possibly even settles on a topic), provide them with these blogging must-haves:
+Before your team starts writing (or possibly even settles on a topic), provide them with these blogging tips:

-- Takeaways: You need to answer the "What's in it for me?"question — and fast.
-Without giving away actionable tips and tricks or exclusive information, readers will quickly bounce.
+- You need to answer the "What's in it for me?" question — and fast.
+Otherwise, readers will quickly bounce.
 In fact, only 2 out of 10 visitors will navigate beyond the headline.
-Center your post on solving a common problem and eliminate any tangents distracting from that.
+Center your post on solving a common problem and eliminate any distracting tangents.

-- SEO keywords: Before you begin writing, choose one keyword/phrase to center your post around.
-This should appear in the headline and a few times throughout your post (naturally, of course).
+- Before you begin writing, choose one keyword/phrase to center your post around.
+This should appear in the headline and a few times throughout your post (without sounding forced).
 To help choose an effective keyword, go back to your audience and pain points.
 What phrases or search terms might they use when searching online to solve this particular problem?
-It’s OK if your keyword is more than a couple words, but try to make it as concise and relevant to your audience as possible.

 5. Don’t forget to promote your blog content

 Your team members poured their soul into writing a compelling, value-driven blog post.
-Don’t let it die a slow painful death on the web!
-The biggest way to get traction with blogging is to share it with your networks (Facebook, Twitter and LinkedIn) and to publish it on your LinkedIn page.
-Is your team part of any relevant LinkedIn groups that could benefit from the content?
+Don’t let it die a slow, painful death on the web!
+The biggest way to get traction with blogging is to share it with your social networks and publish it on your LinkedIn page.
+And, is your team part of any relevant LinkedIn groups that could benefit from the content?
 Encourage them to share their posts there.
 Setting up rewards for new visitors and hits can also incentivize them to share their posts.

 6. Loop your team into keyword research

 Make your content marketing strategy go further by involving your employees.
-Are you making a push to increase rankings for a specific keyword this quarter?
+Are you pushing to increase rankings for a specific keyword this quarter?
 As you monitor and research keywords, pass along low-hanging fruit for your team to use as blog inspiration and to fuel your marketing campaigns.

 7. Show your employees the value of their efforts

 If your team members don't understand the value of blogging, they’ll be hard-pressed to get involved.
 Did a particular blog post contribute to closing an upsell opportunity?
 Did an employee blog post pick up some serious SEO steam?
 Share success stories with your team to show how blogging fuels the sales cycle and the company’s bottom line.
-(Here's how to set up goals in Google Analytics.)
+(Here are some Blog Metrics to Help You Measure Organic Performance.)
 It’s important to remember that the ROI of content isn’t instant, so success might not become apparent for months or years down the road.

-Employee blogging programs are a powerful way to display your team's knowledge, sharing your brand voice and engaging customers and prospects at every stage of the funnel.
-Your team members shoud be the ones contributing!
+Employee blogging programs are a powerful way to display your team's knowledge, share your brand voice and engage customers and prospects at every stage of the funnel.
+Your team members should be the ones contributing!